The following 3 dimensional Permaculture site simulation was done with Casey, on a north hemisphere context.

 This simulation was made in 2 days only with a simplified set of contextual rules.
 A deeper context definition (pluviometry and rain frequency, climate change evolution, air flows and temperature, etc…) and longer simulation analysis would have given more scenarios and more appropriate results.
 The same way a zoom on zone 1 could have been made in order to optimize the incoming (nutrients) and outgoing flows (material for composting and genetic code for plantation) of this sub ecosystem considering that the veggie garden was a priority and could be considered a critical feature to focus on.

-Simulation can be considered as a way to reverse-engineer entropy through biomimicry.
+In this specific context simulation can be considered as a way to reverse-engineer potential entropy through the observation of natural rules (biomimicry.)

 A check list for property survey prior to venue is available here in case a student aims to make a design of an existing landscape.